The Soldier's Details

 Charles went back to England and worked as a salesman and window dresser in a furniture factory.
-Charles was a soccer player at the time.
+He was a soccer player at the time.
 “I stayed with a cobber for a while till I got some good lodgings.
 We used to do a good bit of running those days.
 Used to train in Sheffield Wednesday football ground.
 He was a good sprinter we were both in the team that won the divisional cup after the armistice in France.”

 “I didn’t hold my job long though it wasn’t my fault so much.
 One of the bosses tried to take a rise out of me with a shop full of people.
 Being young and carefree I just cracked him and drew my weeks pay on Monday morning, went back to Leicester, no work so decided to go to Australia on assisted passage.
 Got married to a girl I had been living with for the past 18 months, 15 June 1922 had 3 days in London while waiting for ship, Left London 18 June 22, by way of S Africa landed at Albany Aug after 6 week at sea to a new land with every chance to make good through our own effort.”

-Arrived in Australia at Albany 1922 (Headstone).
+He arrived in Australia at Albany 1922 (Headstone).
 Australian Army Fact Card shows pre-enlistment occupation as Dairy Farmer.
 Had a dairy farm in the Group 34 Settlement in Yalyallup district (Near Busselton) in Western Australia.

 Enlisted in Australian Army in 1940 using a false birth date again (5 May 1901) so he would qualify.
 Went to WW II in Singapore.
 Spent 3 and a half years in Changi POW camp in Singapore as a prisoner of the Japanese.
 Returned to Australia from Singapore in 1945 after the war.
 War fact card shows trip back to Australia taken by ship and train.
 Singapore – Darwin – Sydney HMT Arawa.
 Sydney – Melbourne Troop train.
 Melbourne – Fremantle HMT Strathmore.